Blogs

 In our time, when everything is, goes and is going to be more and more web based, my impression is that many users do not think about where they put their data, how secure the provider is and which control they have.
 Especially with the rise of software-as-a-service models you need to be sure to know what happens with your data, somewhere in the cloudy somewhat.
 Who is you email provider and who can read your mails?
 Are there Backdoors?
 Should i upload my pictures to flickr?
 Where can i safely send private and possibly sensitive messages?

-One window to rule them all: window tabbing in KDE 4.4
+Demonstration of window tabbing in KDE SC 4.4

 Beim 26C3 habe ich diesen Flyer in die Hand gedrückt bekommen und entschloss mich dieses Real-Life Spiel auszuprobieren.
 Ich habe alleine angefangen und habe den ersten Checkpoint zu Fuß über die Französische Straße erreicht, nachdem ich wenige Minuten nach dem Start einen Jäger hinter mich gelassen habe.
 Er hat mich anscheinend gar nicht gesehen :)